hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-gradients.md

 ## Random Directions Gradient Estimator (evolution strategies):
-In REINFORCE, We start from a random param set and reapetedly 1) let the network play (let MCMC run) 2) estimate the gradient of expectation of reward using Monte Carlo 3) backprop it and adjust the params using SGD.
+In REINFORCE, We start from a random param set and repeatedly 1) let the network play (let MCMC run) 2) estimate the gradient of expectation of reward using Monte Carlo 3) backprop it and adjust the params using SGD.

 In Evolutionary search (ES) we forget all this, we just want to find the best setting of the 1M params of policy net. we start with some random parameters and then repeatedly 1) tweak the guess a bit randomly, and 2) move our guess slightly towards whatever tweaks worked better.

-Concretely in ES, at each step we take a parameter vector w and generate a population of, say, 100 slightly different parameter vectors w1 ... w100 by jittering w with gaussian noise.
+Concretely in ES, at each step we take a parameter vector w and generate a population of, say, 100 slightly different parameter vectors w1 ... w100 by jittering w with Gaussian noise.
 We then evaluate each one of the 100 candidates independently by running the corresponding policy network in the environment for a while, and add up all the rewards in each case.
 The updated parameter vector then becomes the weighted sum of the 100 vectors, where each weight is proportional to the total reward!

 Mathematically, you’ll notice that this is also equivalent to estimating the gradient of the expected reward in the parameter space using finite differences, except we only do it along 100 random directions.